Floydlang/floyd/docs/floyd_speak.md

 	assert(to_string(typeid([1,2,3])) == "[int]")
 ```

 A typeid is a proper Floyd value: you can copy it, compare it, convert it to strings, store it in dictionaries or whatever.
+Since to_string() supports typeid, you can easily print out the exact layout of any type, including complex ones with nested structs and vectors etc.

 # JSON_VALUE DATA TYPE

+Why JSON?
 JSON is very central to Floyd.
-JSON is a way to store composite values in a tree shape in a simple and standardized way.
-Since Floyd mainly works with values this is a perfect match for serializing any Floyd value to text and back.
-It is built directly into the language as the default serialized format for Floyd values.
+Floyd is based on values (simple ones or entire data models as one value) JSON is a simple and standard way to store composite values in a tree shape in a simple and standardized way.
+It also makes it easy to serializing any Floyd value to text and back.
+JSON is built directly into the language as the default serialized format for Floyd values.

 It can be used for custom file format and protocol and to interface with other JSON-based systems.
 All structs also automatically are serializable to and from JSON automatically.

 JSON format is also used by the compiler and language itself to store intermediate Floyd program code, for all logging and for debugging features.